Pedroo-Nietoo/Pedroo-Nietoo/README.md

 Enthusiast of the best backend & web development technologies.

-I'm a Full-Stack Developer with experience in Angular, React, Java, Spring, TypeScript, Node.js, NestJS, Docker, TypeORM, and PrismaORM.
-I also have experience in Mobile development with React Native, and Cloud with AWS.
-Throughout my professional journey, I have developed efficient, innovative, and creative solutions, always focusing on performance and usability using technologies such as Java and Spring, PHP and Zend, TypeScript, Node.js, and NestJS.
+I'm a Full-Stack Developer with experience in AA.
+With over 3 years of experience in the field, I've had the opportunity to work on various exciting projects and explore different technologies.
+Throughout my professional journey, I have developed efficient, innovative, and creative solutions, always focusing on performance and usability using technologies such as Java, Spring, TypeScript, Node.js, NestJS, Angular and others.

 <br>